YOU MAY BE ABLE TO DISCHARGE STUDENT LOANS IN BANKRUPTCY

 If you can prove undue hardship, your student loan will be completely canceled.
 Even if you cannot prove undue hardship, filing for bankruptcy can give you some breathing space, as it also automatically protects you from collection actions on all of your debts, at least until the bankruptcy case is resolved or until the creditor gets permission from the court to start collecting again.

-Some courts have begun to question whether they should use a different standard, and some are already starting to use different tests, since circumstances have changed since 1987 – colleges have become more expensive, and more people are having problems paying their student loans.
-Bills have been introduced which would get rid of the part of the Bankruptcy Code that exempts student loans from discharge so that student loans would become like any other type of debt, such as credit card debt.
+Some courts have begun to question whether they should use a different standard, and some are already starting to use different tests since circumstances have changed since 1987 – colleges have become more expensive, and more people are having problems paying their student loans.
+Bills have been introduced that would get rid of the part of the Bankruptcy Code that exempts student loans from discharge so that student loans would become like any other type of debt, such as credit card debt.
 That would make student loan debt easier to discharge in the future.

 Even if you cannot prove undue hardship, you might get relief if you file for a Chapter 13 bankruptcy plan that allows you to repay some or all of your debt affordably over a three- to five-year period.